Division of Community Engagement and Belonging

-Through our events and resources, the Division of Diversity, Equity, and Inclusion intentionally works with the entire CIIS community to engage in meaningful dialogues and actions that lead to introspection and change that ripples out across the academic environment, student experience, and community beyond.
+Through our events and resources, the Division of Community Engagement and Belonging intentionally and actively works with the entire CIIS community to engage in meaningful dialogues and actions that lead to introspection and change that ripples out across the academic environment, student experience, and community beyond.

-Driven to inform and inspire the CIIS community, DDEI offers a wide array of content and resources, and we’re proud to see it resonates.
+Driven to inform and inspire the CIIS community, the Divison of Community Engagement and Belonging offers a wide array of content and resources, and we’re proud to see it resonates.

 100%